BongaGougota0/Project_Schoolsplusplus/README.md

 2) Admin allocates question to Tutor
 3) Tutor provides solution or guidance.
-4) Learner marks question completed, soolved question is made public to all learners registered for that specific grade.
+4) Learner marks question completed, solved question is made public to all learners registered for that specific grade.

 ![schools++ repository](schools_repository.png)